glosis-ld/glosis/README.md

 One can find the current list of code lists provided as CSV files under the *csv_codelists* directory.
 Those code lists can be used as input to modify the ontology using the [Transformer-tool](#transformer-tool).
 CI/CD pipeline is taking care of maintaining the current version of code lists.
 That means one needs to push modifications onlt via TURTLE files and don't need to worry about updating CSV code lists alongside.

+# Acknowledgment

+The work in this paper has been supported by and partially carried out in the scope of the SIEUSOIL and EJP SOIL projects and by ISRIC – World Soil Information.
+EJP SOIL and SIEUSOIL has received funding from the European Union’s Horizon 2020 research and innovation programme.
+The EJP SOIL Grant agreement No is 862695, the SIEUSOIL Grant agreement No is 818346.
+ISRIC – World Soil Information supports the soil community with soil, soil data, soil data exchange standard development to support soil data, information and knowledge provisioning at global, national and sub-national levels for application into sustainable management of soil and land.

 # Citing

 Cite as: